turingschool/alumni-site/volunteer.md

 Mentors are also provided with ongoing support through collaboration with their fellow House mentors and training and resources from our mentor committee.
 Overall, mentoring can be an effective way to level up your own skills and develop new communication and leadership skills to add to your career!

 ## Recruitment and Admissions
-We have a numner of opportunities for you to connect with prospective Turing students.
-You can continue
+We have a number of opportunities for you to connect with prospective Turing students.
 * Refer folks by sending them to our [Programs page](https://turing.edu/programs)
 * Help our Marketing Team by [sharing your Turing story](https://docs.google.com/forms/d/e/1FAIpQLScoiT6jO4W1xneJLOmWySEj4CH5g8d9wS4Tmsj2KQF_mrp3jA/viewform)
 * Join the #prospective_contacts Slack channel to help our Recruitment Coordinators answer questions from prospective students